erunyon/erikrunyon.com/source/_posts/2013-07-08-carousel-interaction-stats.markdown

 ## Site 2

 Site two is an aggregated news site.
+Features are loaded with newest story first and fall off in order of appearance.
 It is the only one of the examples that uses an auto-playing carousel.
 We typically don't create auto-playing carousels because we're not fans, and [some research shows other's don't like them much either](http://www.nngroup.com/articles/auto-forwarding/).
 However, the numbers for this site are quite different from the others.
 The most notable is that it has a much higher feature click percentage.

 - Homepage visits: 43,724
 - Percentage that clicked a feature: 9.409%